For us, by us

 Research and Development

-The Indigenous Fire Marshal Service (IFMS) is the delivery arm of the NIFSC.
-IFMS Delivery Specialists work with communities to deliver programs to meet the communities’ needs.
-They are fire service experts that are certified and experienced who can provide technical support and advice on program development.
-Delivery Specialists can directly deliver programs in communities, support communities and their members to deliver programs within their communities and support the self-delivery of selected programs.
+The Indigenous Fire Marshal Service (IFMS) is responsible for the responsive and evolving delivery of IFMS programs and services.
+IFMS resources work with communities to deliver programs to meet the communities’ needs by directly deliver programs in communities, supporting communities and their members to deliver programs within their communities, and supporting the self-delivery of selected programs.